microsoft/playwright/docs/src/api/params.md

 Allows locating elements that contain given text.

-See also [`method: Locator.filter`] that allows to match by another criteria, like an accessible role, and then filter by the text content.
+See also [`method: Locator.filter#1`] that allows to match by another criteria, like an accessible role, and then filter by the text content.

 **Usage**